 You also need to be happy that the extra you have to pay for the cover actually represents value for money or whether you would save money by getting the extra cover elsewhere.

-Car hire in the event that you car is off the road is now available with some car warranty policies.
-While this may be a nice extra, ask yourself if this is a benefit you would realistically need to use and whether it’s worth any extra costs.
+Car hire in the event that your car is off the road is now available with some policies.
+While this may be a nice extra, ask yourself if this is a benefit you would realistically need to use and whether it's worth any extra costs.